Sexual Harassment Policy (includes Sexual Violence/Assault)

 V. Additional Applicable Definitions

 Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
-Force also includes threats, intimidation (implied threats) and coercion that overcome resistance or produce consent (“Have sex with me or I’ll hit you.
+Force also includes threats, intimidation (implied threats) and coercion that overcome resistance or produce consent (For example, “Have sex with me or I’ll hit you.
 Okay, don’t hit me, I’ll do what you want.” or lying on top of a victim to prevent them from being able to move).

 Mental or physical incapacitation or impairment occurs when a person cannot make rational and reasonable decisions.
 In other words, the person is unable to understand the “who, what, when, where, why, and how” of their sexual interaction and, as a result, cannot give effective consent.
 A person may be mentally or physical incapacitated because of: